U.S. exempts 11 states from Iran sanctions; China, India exposed

 All 27 EU nations have agreed to an embargo on Iranian crude purchases by banning new imports from January 23 and phasing out existing contracts by July 1.

-A U.S. official, who spoke on condition of anonymity, said the 10 EU members granted exemptions were the only members that imported Iranian crude in 2011.
+A U.S. official, who spoke on condition of anonymity, said exemptions were only granted to 10 of the 27 because the others "did not import Iranian crude in 2011."

-Under the 2012 National Defense Authorization Act, Obama can impose financial sanctions on foreign banks that carry out financial transactions with Iran's central bank "for the purchase of petroleum or petroleum products from Iran" if several conditions are met.
+Under the 2012 National Defence Authorization Act, Obama has the ability to impose financial sanctions on foreign banks that carry out financial transactions with Iran's central bank "for the purchase of petroleum or petroleum products from Iran" if several conditions are met.

 The penalties include effectively cutting off a foreign bank from the U.S. financial system.

-The law allows Obama not to apply sanctions if he determines a country with primary jurisdiction over a bank has "significantly reduced" its volume of crude oil purchases.
+However, the law gives Obama an explicit exemption under which he can choose not to apply sanctions if he determines that the country with primary jurisdiction over the bank has "significantly reduced" its volume of crude oil purchases.

+The exemptions apply for 180 days and can be renewed every six months thereafter.

+Under U.S. law, the sanctions cannot be imposed before June 28, giving countries time to adjust.

+Senator Robert Menendez, a New Jersey Democrat who was one of the major sponsors of the sanctions legislation, welcomed Clinton's decisions and praised the EU and Japan "for their forthright and expedient action."

+"The sanctions are working," he said.
+"Our message to Iran is clear - we are serious about this sanctions regime.
+It is up to the Iranians to determine what they value more, their nuclear program or the political and economic stability of their state."

-(Additional reporting by Susan Cornwell, Tim Gardner, Emily Stephenson, Andrew Quinn, Rie Ishiguro in TOKYO; Cho Mee-young in SEOUL; Orhan Coskun in Ankara; Editing by Michael Perry and Neil Fullick)
+(Additional reporting by Susan Cornwell, Tim Gardner and Emily Stephenson, and by Rie Ishiguro in Tokyo; Editing by David Brunnstrom and Paul Simao and Michael Perry)